shaunkatona/prosvcons/README.md

         - GoogleAuth
         - if logged in add a Welcome, <name>! next to My Lists dropdown
             - and a log out button
-        - if not logged in, just a "Sign in" link that opens a form modal
+        - if not logged in
             - no My Lists dropdown
         - guest lists
             - viewable by all